pujaroy280/CET3640/README.md

 THEN MAKE SURE TO CLICK "public static void main(String[] args)

 ex) new file > class > add a name > click to check the "public static void main(String[] args) > click finish

+Third, if you want to upload your file:
+Open files, click "This PC", go to your directory ex.
+(Windows(C:).
+Then, click on "Users" folder, then click user folder "pujar".
+Scroll down and click on the folder "eclipse-workspace" and then click on the folder that has the name of the file you were working on (Java Project Name).
+Then, click on the src folder and then then click on the folder that is inside (Java Project Name) folder.
+Then, you will see that there is a .java file which is the source code of the file where you were writing your java program.

+ex) click "This PC > Windows(C: > Users > pujar > eclipse-workspace > folder (p4) > src (folder) > folder (p4) > .java file (src code)